 - Is the teacher generally reputable and respected?

-- Have they or the center been involved in any scandals?
+- Have the teacher or the center been involved in any scandals?

-- Does the meditative community feel authentic and comfortable?
+- Does the community and destination feel authentic and comfortable?

 Trust your intuition and use your common sense.
 Most good meditation centers charge only enough to sustain the retreat, the center, and possibly residential monastics, so be wary of any retreat that seems exorbitantly expensive.

-Other challenges might present themselves in the form of cultural, religious, or ritualistic practices which you are unable to understand or which seem alien, misguided, or counterproductive.
-Being surrounded by beliefs and spiritual or psychological practices with which you disagree can be extraordinarily discomforting.
-Keep your sense of skepticism, but remember why you entered into the retreat in the first place, and try to keep an open mind while giving the practice a chance.
+Other challenges may present themselves in the form of cultural, religious, or ritualistic practices that you don’t understand or seem alien, misguided, or counterproductive.
+Being surrounded by beliefs and spiritual or psychological practices that you disagree with can be uncomfortable, to say the least.
+Keep your sense of skepticism, but remember why you sought the retreat in the first place.
+Try to keep an open mind while giving the experience a chance.

-The meditative experience can also bring to the surface a more personal kind of uneasiness.
+Meditation can also bring to the surface a more personal kind of uneasiness.
 A retreat may give you time to see things about yourself and your world that normally remain uncovered by life’s business and distractions.
 Treat these moments of unease with gratitude, lightness, and optimism.
 Use your insights as an opportunity for growth.
-Whatever the challenge, keep in mind that your discomfort is impermanent and is sure to pass during the course of the retreat.

-The experience isn’t all doom and gloom, of course.
-You may have times of great bliss and joy.
+The experience isn’t all doom and gloom, either.
+You’ll likely have times of great bliss and joy to contend with periods of boredom and discomfort.
 Try to treat these with the same sense of lightness and awareness of impermanence as you treat the challenges.
-Again, nothing lasts forever, even if you’d like it to.
+After all, nothing lasts forever, even if you’d like it to.

 Finding the place for you

 - Goenke Centers (over 120 centers around the world).
-You can learn Burmese vipassana meditation from renowned teacher S.N.
+Learn Burmese vipassana meditation from renowned teacher S.N.
 Goenke (albeit via videotape) at any one of his centers in over 90 countries.
-All first-time retreatants must begin with a ten-day intensive training that involves long period of sitting meditation and a prohibition on talking to other participants.
+All first-time participants begin with a ten-day intensive training that involves long period of sitting meditation.
+First-timers aren’t allowed to speak to other participants.
 Goenke’s teaching is non-sectarian and practical and is stripped of any religious undertones.

 - FPMT Centers (over 158 centers around the world).
 The Foundation for the Preservation of the Mahayana Tradition hosts meditation centers in over 37 countries, teaching in the Tibetan tradition headed by the Dalai Lama.
-The most popular centers include the Root Institute and Tushita Meditation Center in India, offering regular introductory retreats, as well as Kopan Monastery in Nepal which offers a popular one-month introductory course for over 200 westerners every November.
-The approach is less rigorous, but has a more esoteric and devotional feel than the Vipassana traditions.
+The most popular centers include the Root Institute and Tushita Meditation Center in India.
+Both offer regular introductory retreats, as does the Kopan Monastery in Nepal which offers a popular one-month introductory course for over 200 westerners every November.
+The approach at these centers is less rigorous, but has a more esoteric and devotional feel than the Vipassana traditions.

 - Plum Village and Order of Interbeing Centers (France, Germany, and the United States).
-A more relaxed meditation experience is run by the followers of Thich Naht Hahn, one of the world’s most famous peace activists and advocates of mindfulness meditation.
-Retreats involve as little as a half-hour of sitting practice a day, with more focus on incorporating mindfulness into one’s daily routine.
-Come here with an open mind, as practices include singing wistful songs (complete with hand-motions) and “dharma discussion” which often resembles something like a group therapy session.
+This is a more relaxed meditation run by the followers of Thich Naht Hahn, one of the world’s most famous peace activists and advocates of mindfulness meditation.
+Retreats involve as little as a half-hour of sitting practice daily.
+The program focuses on incorporating mindfulness into daily routines.
+Come with an open mind, as practices include singing wistful songs (complete with hand-motions) and “dharma discussion” which often resembles a group therapy session.